arjunkmrm/mcp-minecraft/README.md

 ## Important Note

-1. Use the F3+P Shortcut (Java Edition):
+1. **Use the F3+P Shortcut**:
-If you're playing Java Edition on PC, press F3 + P together.
+Press F3 + P together.
 This toggles the "Pause on Lost Focus" feature.
-Once turned off, you can switch to another claude desktop and Minecraft will continue running without pausing.
+Once turned off, you can switch to claude desktop and Minecraft will continue running without pausing.

 ![Focus Settings](/public/focus.png)